Uncertainty-Aware Multi-Robot Task Allocation With Strongly Coupled Inter-Robot Rewards: Proposed Auction-Based Approach

 \subsection{Task Swapping}

-Locking tasks at previous bundle positions may lead to myopic allocations, as the team ignores how future tasks impact earlier decisions.
-To mitigate this, we propose a task swapping mechanism that enables rebidding on tasks from earlier bundle positions without requiring a full bundle reset.
-Specifically, if a robot bids on a task that has already been won at a previous bundle position, the robot may still compete for this task by swapping it with the robot’s current best task at the ongoing bundle position.
-If no such task exists (e.g., at the start of a new bundle position), then the robot losing its task simply removes that task from its path.
-Otherwise, it is substituted at the \textit{path} position where the rebid task was previously located.
-The following examples demonstrate task swapping when Robot 1 (first row) is bidding on a previously settled task, Task 3, in Robot 2's path (second row):
+We introduce a task swapping mechanism, inspired by local search, that allows robots to bid on previously assigned tasks by swapping with their current task at the ongoing bundle position.
+If no such task exists (e.g., at the start of a new bundle position), the robot losing its task simply removes that task from its path.
+The following example demonstrates task swapping when Robot 1 (first row) is bidding on a previously assigned task, Task 3, in Robot 2's path (second row):

-Since Robot 1's bid on Task 3 reflects the joint marginal gain, including the effects of Robot 2's modified path, we treat it the same as any other bid.
-However, during consensus, we must be careful to identify any swaps (see Section IV-G).
+Since bids are evaluated at the global level, we treat swaps the same as any other bid.